temach/reports/FIA-Lab-3.1-DNS1.md

 ## Task 2 - Configuring and Testing

 ### Why are caching-only name servers still useful?

 In Linux there is no DNS caching done at the kernel level.
 It is the job of user-space tools.
-The distributions that use systemd ship with systemd-resolved.service which caches the result of the DNS queries and is normally enabled by default.
+The distributions that use systemd ship with systemd-resolved.service which acts as a local DNS server, can cache the result of the DNS lookups and is normally enabled by default.
 The existence of a system-wide DNS cache speeds up the resolution of commonly used domain names and saves network traffic.
 (source: https://unix.stackexchange.com/questions/28553/how-to-read-the-local-dns-cache-contents and https://fedoraproject.org/wiki/Changes/Default_Local_DNS_Resolver)

 Appart from systemd-resolved there are other lightweight caching DNS servers such as `dnsmasq` and `NSCD (Name Service Caching Daemon)` (source: https://www.addictivetips.com/ubuntu-linux-tips/flush-dns-cache-on-linux/)

-To check out how useful the systemd-resolved.service we can check out its statistics with `resolvectl statistics`, however that command is only available on systemd version 239, whereas the systemd on my Ubuntu install is 237, so I have to use the older command as shown below:
+To check out how useful the systemd-resolved.service actually is  we can check out its statistics.
+Recent articles use `resolvectl statistics` that  is only available with systemd version 239, whereas on my Ubuntu the systemd version is 237, so I have to use the older command as shown below:
 ```
 $ systemd-resolve --statistics
 DNSSEC supported by current servers: no